-After setting the start inventory year to lower value (e.g. 1980), it is recommended to create new inventory for that year before starting working with the worksheets (menu Inventory Year / Create New...) or before distributing the database to other compilers.
+If the start inventory year needs to be changed to earlier than 1990 (e.g. 1980), it is recommended to create new inventory for that year before starting working with the worksheets (menu Inventory Year / Create New...) or before distributing the database to other compilers.